NumEconCopenhagen/projects-2020-group-14/inauguralproject/README.md

 # Inaugural project

-The **results** of the project can be seen from running [inauguralproject.ipynb](inauguralproject.ipynb).
+In this project we want to analyse changes in the elasticity of labor supply.
+How will changes in the elasticity of labor supply affect the tax-revenue?

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.
+The results of the project can be seen from running [inauguralproject.ipynb](inauguralproject.ipynb).